mdfnam/QnA/Kinds of Arabic.md

 ## Preservation of Classical Arabic
 - Classical Arabic is considered dead today because it is no longer spoken.
 However, religious scriptures such as the Quran and Hadith have played a crucial role in preserving it.
 Despite the influence of various cultures and languages on Arabic over time, these influences did not significantly impact Classical Arabic.
 - Credit for this preservation goes to Islamic scholars, who not only documented the ancient grammar and keep recorded of the meanings of words, along with how Arabic Bedouins used them but also passed this knowledge down from generation to generation.
 As a result, individuals studying anywhere in the world today can seamlessly refer to these classical sources, ensuring a profound understanding of the original meanings and contextual usage of words as they existed in times long past.

-## Summary
-Arabic, a diverse language, is classified into Colloquial, Modern Standard (MSA), and Classical forms.
-Colloquial, informal and region-specific, poses challenges in comprehension due to varying dialects.
-MSA, a standardized version, promotes mutual understanding among Arabic speakers globally, used in education, media, and formal contexts.
-Classical Arabic, from the Quran, is vital for understanding Islamic scriptures, distinct for its richness and complexity.
-Languages, including Arabic, evolve over time, simplifying grammar, adopting new words, and changing contextual meanings.
-MSA proficiency doesn't guarantee understanding ancient texts, emphasizing the importance of learning Classical Arabic for accurate interpretation of it.
-Despite the influence of diverse cultures, Classical Arabic remains intact through religious texts, necessitating reference to the works of various scholars to obtain the exact definition and usage of any word in a particular context.

 ---